 It is illegal to bring cannabis into Canada, even if you have a medical prescription.
 "If you do have cannabis or products containing cannabis with you when you enter Canada, you must declare them to the Canada Border Services Agency.
-If you do not declare cannabis products when you enter Canada, you can face enforcement action, including arrest and prosecution," states the Government of Canada website.
+If you do not declare cannabis products when you enter Canada, you can face enforcement action, including arrest and prosecution," states a government fact sheet.

 I don't use cannabis.
 Will my cross-border travel be affected?

 Even teetotalers could end up feeling the effects of cannabis legalization on their travel plans.
+Border searches and delays are already being reported as U.S. officials step up their scrutiny of Canadian travellers.
 A leaked report from the Canadian Border Services Agency noted that delays could peak around summer festivals or other events that attract Americans interested in using cannabis without fear of arrest.
 Also, cities near the border, including Niagara Falls, are considering opening cannabis lounges to attract Americans who’d like to consume the drug legally.
 If this becomes the case, that line at the border could take longer than ever.
 What a drag.